jackmitchelwidman/comp-115/lab-3.md

 ## 1 Defining structures

-This week we studied a new kind of data type and definition: structures.
+Today, we will introduce a new kind of data type and definition: structures.
 A structure packages several values into a single new value.
 Consider the following Vehicle structure, which contains three fields: company, model and year.

 ```racket
 ; A Vehicle is (make-vehicle String String Number)